 This post may contain affiliate links.
 You can read my disclosure page for more information.

-Amazon had its Prime Day in July, and many retailers have Christmas in July sales.
-Why not finish out the month with an impromptu Christmas in July Party?
+Many retailers have Christmas in July sales.
+Many people may not have felt comfortable getting together yet this past Christmas.
+Now that restrictions are lifting and vaccines are in place, why not finish out the month with an impromptu Christmas in July Party?

 So why not have some friends over for a Christmas in July party with festive decorations, food, music and a Hallmark Christmas movie marathon?

 Let’s start with decorations.

 You probably can’t find any real Christmas trees this time of year but you probably already have an artificial tree in storage.
 If not, craft and home goods stores are starting to stock some Christmas stuff so you could pick up a tree for your party.

 Instead of red and green ornaments, you could do a coastal theme and decorate your tree with sea shells, and marine life themed ornaments.

 You could use pastel ornaments or go with a nautical theme in navy and white.

 You can buy ornaments or make your own.
 You could even have all the supplies out on a craft table and let your guests make an ornament to take home with them.
 Craft stores abound with shells and starfish that would make beautiful ornaments.
 You can also paint clear round ornaments with Martha Stewart’s line of Sea Glass Paint.

 You won’t want to eat any of the standard heavy fair eaten during the winter holidays, but you can still carry on a holiday theme with summery foods.
 If you want to go with a red and green theme, you can’t beat a caprese salad, which is a delicious Italian salad consisting of tomatoes, mozzarella, and basil.
 That’s it.
 You drizzle it with olive oil, balsamic vinegar and a pinch of salt.